ivorscott/blog2/content/posts/2020-03-23-the-ultimate-go-and-react-development-setup-with-docker-part-2.md

 draft: true
 date: 2020-03-23T10:55:15.296Z
 description: >-
   The first post is this series covered "Building A Workflow".
-Which among other things introduced how Docker and Makefiles could collaborate to make a development workflow.
+Which introduced how Docker and Makefiles could collaborate to make a development workflow.
   This post covers “Building A Better API”.
 First we discuss some improvements to part 1.
 Then walk through a demonstration.
 Ending with a quick overview of the API improvements seen in the demo.
-The API will now support graceful shutdown, seeding and migrations, package oriented design, SQL generation, and perform error handling, cancellation, request validation, request logging, and integration testing.
+The API supports: graceful shutdown, seeding and migrations, package oriented design, SQL generation.
+As well as error handling, cancellation, request validation, request logging, and integration testing.
 category: Development
 tags:
   - Docker Golang React Makefile Postgres Testing Migrations Seeding